-Northern lights Perth tonight
+Northern lights in Perth tonight

 7-day outlook for Perth